TONG-H

 es6 ** 指数运算符 2 ** 3 // 8 b **= 3; // equal to b = b * b * b;

-es6 symbol data type:designed to prevent the conflicts in property naming
+es6 symbol data type: designed to prevent conflicts in property naming

-• delete obj.a delete an object’s own property but not those properties which is on the object’s prototype chin, return boolean
+• delete obj.a delete an object’s own property without affecting properties that are part of the object’s prototype chain

-• in: used to know whether a property exists in a object/array
+• in: to get know whether a property or an item exists

 1